asevtsuk/pedestrian-counter-for-phone/README.md

 ## Privacy

-Video frames are processed in memory and discarded.
-Nothing is written to disk, no frames are transmitted, and the exported CSV contains only counts, timestamps, and normalised positions — no imagery and no identifying information.
+Video frames are processed in memory and discarded, and nothing is transmitted anywhere — all detection runs on the device.

+Reference snapshots are the exception, and the one part of this worth thinking about before you deploy.
+They are photographs of public space that may contain recognisable people, they are written into the ZIP you download, and they change the review picture accordingly.
+Snapshots can be switched off entirely under *Snapshots*, in which case the export contains only counts, timestamps and coordinates.
+If you keep them, treat the ZIP as image data and store it as such.

 Filming in public space may still be subject to local law and to your institution's human subjects review, particularly where the view includes private property or where you intend to publish.
 Check before deploying, even though no imagery is retained.